Cosmo-Tech/Babylon/docs/environment.md

 # About the environment

-An environment is a combination of 3 part :
+An environment is a combination of 2 parts :
-- A platform

 - A solution
-- A deployment
+- A configuration

 ## Solution